The Hrsmn: 2005

 For an interview conducted with ThaFormula.com, Killah Priest stated that various members have tracks that were recorded, and he hopes that they can once again come together.

 Early in November in an interview with HipHopSite.com Ras Kass stated that once he can sort out his own "business" he would be interest in recording a new Hrsmn album.
 On November 18 in an interview conducted with HipHopDX.com Ras Kass once again stated his interest in working with The Hrsmn.
-On November 24 in an interview conducted with ChinoXL-Central.com, Chino XL stated that he has worked with each of the main members of The Hrsmn, and he hopes that a new Hrsmn album would eventually appear.

 Towards the end of November during an interview conducted by WuForever.com Killah Priest stated that a new Hrsmn album would be recorded.

 2006

 On January 23 it was announced that the main members will be present on Killah Priest's then upcoming album The Offering.
-On March 17 the Chino XL album Poison Pen was released featuring the Killah Priest collaboration Beastin.
 On Killah Priest's May 1 journal entry at HipHopGame.com he mentioned The Hrsmn and the possibility of a new album.
 He said "The Horsemen project is definitely going to come.
 Right now we just have to get Kurupt.
 He's been doing the Dogg Pound thing, but it's definitely going to come.
 We have songs recorded and we have more in store."
-On November 29 on Phathom's MySpace page, a track featuring Canibus, Chino XL and Crooked I was released, it also appeared on his album Poetical Minded.